microshare/microshare.github.io/docs/0.1/getting-started/data-ingestion.md

 You are at liberty to setup your Robot script the way you want, to decide when and what to store as a microshare from that data.
 Below is a sample code for a simple store all scenario.

+{% highlight js %}
   //TODO Robot sample GET and write
+{% endhighlight %}

 ## Set up your platform to post the data
 For [Actility ThingsPark](https://partners.thingpark.com/en/dashboard) or a Kerlink private gateway.
 Some platforms an be configured to POST data.
 Configure them to do a POST /share/:recType call.

 ## What's next?
 Once your data is loaded in the data lake, you'll want to get it ready to be used in Dashboards and Applications.
-Build your multisteps worflow with a [data-pipeline](../data-pipelines) to parse, transform and format your data automatically.
+Build your multisteps worflow with a [Pipeline Workflow](../pipeline-workflow) to parse, transform and format your data automatically.